kubernetes/community/contributors/design-proposals/templates.md

 ### Example Templates

-These examples reflect the current OpenShift template schema, not the exact schema proposed in this document, however this proposal, if accepted, provides sufficient capability to support the examples defined here, with the exception of automatic generation of passwords.
+These examples reflect the current OpenShift template schema, not the exact schema proposed in this document, however, this proposal, if accepted, provides sufficient capability to support the examples defined here, with the exception of automatic generation of passwords.